TollyH/AssEmbly/Documentation/Language.md

 MVQ rg0, 0xFF0062
 OFL :FILE_PATH  ; Open file with the 0-terminated string at :FILE_PATH

-WFN rg0  ; Write a 64-bit number to the console in decimal ; "16711778" (0xFF0062) is appended to the file
+WFN rg0  ; Write a 64-bit number to the file in decimal ; "16711778" (0xFF0062) is appended to the file

 WFC 10  ; Write a newline character

-WFB rg0  ; Write a single byte to the console in decimal ; "98" (0x62) is appended to the file
+WFB rg0  ; Write a single byte to the file in decimal ; "98" (0x62) is appended to the file

 WFC 10  ; Write a newline character

-WFX rg0  ; Write a single byte to the console in hexadecimal ; "62" is appended to the file
+WFX rg0  ; Write a single byte to the file in hexadecimal ; "62" is appended to the file

 WFC 10  ; Write a newline character

-WFC rg0  ; Write a single byte to the console as a character ; "b" (0x62) is appended to the file
+WFC rg0  ; Write a single byte to the file as a character ; "b" (0x62) is appended to the file

 WFC 10  ; Write a newline character